-In Chinese Astrology: Exploring the Eastern Zodiac, I examined the 12 earthly branches (animal signs) and their respective archetypal characteristics.
-We also discovered the five essential elements, and the relevance of one's birth year.
+In Chinese Astrology: Exploring the Eastern Zodiac, we explored the 12 earthly branches and their archetypal characteristics, the five essential elements, and the relevance of one's birth year.
 These branches and stems serve as stepping stones to navigate the deeper intricacies of Chinese astrology, with each day and time slot assigned an animal sign and element, completing the four pillars of destiny or the Ba Zi.

 I hope this journey through these ancient arts will be beneficial and insightful.
 Remember, "when the student is ready, the teacher will appear."